- 1 What is a tongue/lip tie?

 In providing some preliminary information about tongue tie, it is important to note that each person is unique and hence tongue/lip tie issues can present differently for everyone.
 Some common symptoms that may point to a child or adult having a tongue/lip tie are included in the Symptoms and Identification section below.

-Tongue ties are formed at about 12 weeks gestation due to a failure of programmed cell death (known as apoptosis) along the midline of the embryo.
+Tongue ties are formed at about 12 weeks gestation due to a failure of programmed cell death (known as apoptosis) along the midline of the fetus.
 As a result, a child or adult with a tongue tie may have experienced some degree of symptoms related to oral restrictions their entire life, whether or not they or their mothers were aware of them at the time.
 The human body is excellent at adapting and coping with suboptimal conditions.
 In infancy a range of compensations may be used to cope with the effects of a tongue or lip tie, including switching to bottle and formula feeding, using a pacifier or even feeding passively where the mother’s supply is abundant.

 However compensations have consequences.
 The infant who bottle feeds may learn to control the flow of milk by thrusting their tongue forward.
 This habit then leads to a tongue thrust or reverse swallow – the effect of such a dysfunctional swallow is a constant force on the teeth, moving them around like an orthodontic device.
 Often, with a tongue thrust swallow, a child will have an anterior open bite (where the front teeth don’t close over each other, leaving a gap) or another form of malocclusion (misaligned teeth).